jeremyhoman3/incident-response-docs/docs/before/different_roles.md

 ### What are the responsibilities?

-1. Help prepare for major incidents,
+1. Help prepare for major incidents
     * Setup communications channels for major incidents.
     * Funnel people to these communications channels when there is a major incident.
     * Train team members on how to communicate during major incidents and train other Incident Commanders.
-1. Drive major incidents to resolution,
+1. Drive major incidents to resolution
     * Get everyone on the same communication channel.
     * Collect information from team members for their services/area of ownership status.
     * Collect proposed repair actions, then recommend repair actions to be taken.
     * Delegate all repair actions, the Incident Commander is NOT a resolver.
     * Be the single authority on system status
-1. Post Mortem,
+1. Post Mortem
     * Creating the initial template right after the incident so people can put in their thoughts while fresh.
     * Assigning the post-mortem after the event is over, this can be done after the call.
     * Work with Team Leads/Managers on scheduling preventive actions.